-With international travel and remote work slowly becoming the norm, having the ability to quickly collect and exchange currency has never been more important.
+With international travel and digital nomad becoming the norm, having the ability to quickly collect and exchange currency has never been more important.

 That’s why it’s crucial to understand what currency exchange is and how it all works.
 This will help you find the best ways to manage your finances.